-- Israel is one of the most technologically advanced market economies in the world, with more companies listed on the NASDAQ than any country other than Canada and the United States.
+- Israel is one of the most technologically advanced market economies in the world, with more companies listed on the NASDAQ than any countries but the United States and China.

 - Israel’s prosperity and growth has been heralded by its recent transition from an emerging market to the status of developed nation according to the OECD.3

 Israel is at the helm of world economic recovery and growth.
 The economy relies heavily upon the high-tech sector and its exports.
-Other leading industries are the diamonds, agriculture, and energy (natural gas reserves and solar energy).
+Other leading industries are diamonds, agriculture, and energy.
+Natural gas is becoming an increasingly important source of revenue.
+Offshore natural gas production began in 2013.
+Israeli resevoirs are some of the biggest to be discovered in the last decade and are already contributing significantly to overall economic growth.

 After contracting slightly in 2001 and 2002 as a result of the Palestinian conflict and troubles in the high-tech sector, Israel’s GDP grew about 5% per year from 2004-2007.
-The global financial crisis of 2008-2009 spurred a brief recession in Israel, but the country’s economy, which entered the crisis with solid fundamentals following years of prudent fiscal policy, a series of liberalizing reforms, and a resilient banking sector, has shown signs of early recovery.
+The global financial crisis of 2008-2009 spurred a brief recession in Israel, but the country’s economy, which entered the crisis with solid fundamentals following years of prudent fiscal policy, a series of liberalizing reforms, and a resilient banking sector, was quick to regain momentum.

 - GDP by sector: agriculture (2.7%), industry (31.7%), services (65.6%) (2008 est.)